mikaelkindborg/VimanaCode/README.md

     (DUP 1 EQ (DROP 1) (DUP 1 - FACT *) IFELSE)
     FACT DEF

-    (N : L : N 0 EQ NOT (L DO  L N 1 - TIMESDO) IFTRUE)
+    (DUP 0 EQ (DROP DROP) (SWAP DUP DO SWAP 1 - TIMESDO) IFELSE) TIMESDO DEF
-    TIMESDO DEF

     (20 FACT DROP) 10000000 TIMESDO

-The ":" function pops a value of the stack and binds it to a variable in the local environment.

 The arrow symbol "=>" is also a function that binds one or more items on the stack to local variables.
-It is a bit slower than ":", but is easier to read since the variable order matches the order on the stack.

-Both ":" and "=>" are like any other functions.
-They are runtime operations, and are not part of any special syntax or "reserved words".
-They could be named anything.
-(In a sense they are like reserved words, but you get the idea.)
+It is like any other function, and is not a "reserved word" or part of any special syntax.
+It could be named anything.
+(In a sense it is like a reserved symbol, but you get the idea.)

-Note that virtually everything happens at runtime.
+Virtually everything happens at runtime.
 Very litte is done during parsing (only setting the basic types of objects).
 There is no compile step.

+## Procedural vs Declarative Style

+Program code can be interpreted declarative or procedurally.
+Some languages are intended to use a declarative style (for example constraint languages, and logic programming languages), others are more procedural.
+Many languages speak of "declarations", for example variable declarations.

+Forth is very procedural in its style.
+You have to execute the code in your head in order to understand it.

+Vimana is meant to be procedurally orinted, and there are no purley declarative statements in a program (such as variable declarations).
+Every primitive is a functions.
+There are no "notations" in the source code, so to speak.

+Still, the code is meant to map visually to the data stack structure, which is not the case with Forth.

+Here is an example of a function DOUBLE, written in Forth-style:

+    (DUP +) double DEF

+Example of calling this function:

+    21 double PRINT

+Here is the same function, written in a more declarative style:

+    ((x) => x x +) double DEF

+In Vimana you can use both of the above styles.

+The arrow function looks like it is part of the language syntax, but it is not.
+The parser knows nothing about it.
+Still, introducing the arrow function and the use of variables give the code a declarative touch to it.

+The ":" function pops a value of the stack and binds it to a variable in the local environment.
+It can be used as an alternative to "=>", as in this example:

+    (x : x x +) double DEF

+An interesting observation with respect to a more declarative style can be made when we introduce more than one parameter.
+Here is an an example:

+    ((a b) => a b -) mysub DEF

+This function subtracts one number from the other:

+    43 1 mysub PRINT

+Here is the same function written using the ":" function:

+    (b : a : a b -) mysub DEF

+Here you can see that the parameters are in the reverse order, because the items are popped off the stack in that order.
+Stack contains:

+    43 1

+First 1 is popped off and bound to b.
+Then 43 is popped off and bound to a.

+So "=>" reads more declarative since it reflects the stack order visually, but is a bit slower than ":".

+The ":" could be named something else, for example "setlocal":

+    (b setlocal
+     a setlocal
+     a b -) mysub DEF

+Note how this feels more "procedural" because of the name of the function (and ":" feels more "declarative").

+Just as a concluding example, here is the same function written in "Forth-style":

+    (-) mysub DEF

+It is truly wonderful how many aspects there are to this, and the beauty in the details of the various representations.
+Making my own interperer is like builing a railroad model, I can experiment with things and change small details to study what the effect is.

+## Source Code Structure

 As few assumptions as possible are coded into the interpreter in interp.h.
 Most of what defined the language is specified by primitives in primfuns.h.
 Many different styles are possible.
 Postfix operations are fundamental, this is not as easy to change, and in the end you might as well go with Lisp if you want prefix functions.
 (Postfix notation means that the function name is the last element in a function call.)

 Everything is just one file split up into modules in .h files.

-Vimana is my personal experimental project.
-There are yet additional functionality to be implemented.
-Like garbage collection in the C-version.

 Current code size (2021-05-20):

     PHP: 500 lines
     C:  1580 lines (fewer primitives than PHP)
+    C:  1640 lines (with minimalistic GC)
     JS:  350 lines (fewer primitives than PHP)

-## Playground
+## Playground for a Dynamic Language

+Vimana is my personal project.
 I created Vimana as an experiment, for the fun of it.
 I am on old Lisp programmer and in school I had a Hewlett & Packard calculator with Reverse Polish Notation.
 Sweet memories.
 This is a retro project.

 [Watch introduction video](https://youtu.be/BE7UpUuumc4)